 The CLC’s climate proposal is designed around rebating the entire amount of the carbon tax on a per person basis:

 All the proceeds from this carbon tax would be returned to the American people on an equal and monthly basis via dividend checks, direct deposits or contributions to their individual retirement accounts.
 In the example above, a family of four would receive approximately $2,000 in carbon dividend payments in the first year.

-I have done the same thing, except that I have included the carbon dividend (which starts at around $40/month per person) in the monthly payments to adults and children in the CTC and CDA.
+I have done the same thing by adding the carbon dividend (which, coincidentally, starts at around $40/month per person) to the monthly payments to residents in the CTC and CDA.
+As the rate increases, additional revenue will be divided evenly by the population and distributed through an increase in the CTC and CDA.

-One important corollary to a carbon tax is the need to also phase out all energy subsidies.
+One important corollary to a carbon tax is the need to also phase out all fossil fuel subsidies.
 It is folly to tax something and then subsidize it, and it creates a wide-open invitation for legislative mischief and corruption.
+We should also consider letting mandates and subsidies for ethanol, solar, and wind power expire, since they will become much less necessary as fossil fuel prices rise.
 Reducing unnecessary subsidies also reduces government expenditures, allowing other taxes to be lower, a net win for the economy.

 A second important corollary is the rollback of energy conservation regulations that tried to achieve the same carbon savings by non-market means.
 As the CLC put it: